weiyentan/weiyentan.github.io/_posts/2020-01-04-core_concepts_powershell_1.markdown

 Cmdlet          Get-ADUser                                         1.0.0.0    activedirectory
 ```

 So what happened there?
-We asked Powershell to look for any commands to list active directory users.
+We asked PowerShell to look for any commands to list active directory users.
 Notice how versatile the search can be.
 We were not quite sure what the full command was but because of the verb-noun structure we know that when we could pass in parameters to the command to filter what we want.
-Powershell understand wildcarding for values in the parameter.
+PowerShell understand wildcarding for values in the parameter.
 NB.
 Parameters can be discovered by typing - after a command and pressing tab.
-Powershell will cycle through the available options if it recognizes the command.
+PowerShell will cycle through the available options if it recognizes the command.
 If it doesn't the cmdlet doesnt exist.

-Some people have said that Powershell is too verbose, too wordy.
+Some people have said that PowerShell is too verbose, too wordy.
 The previous example really shows one of the reason why.
 Discoverability!
 It can be easier to discover commands.
 In order to get the list of approved verbs we can type Get-Verb.

 ### Get-Help
  Once we have found the command that we want how can we get information on how to use it?